flatironinstitute/disBatch/Readme.md

 executing task exits, the next task in the file is launched.
 This repeats until all the lines in the file have been processed.

 Each task is run in a new shell.
-If you want to manipulate the execution environment of a task, add the appropriate operations to the command sequence&emdash;`source SetupEnv` in the above is one example.
+If you want to manipulate the execution environment of a task, add the appropriate operations to the command sequence&mdash;`source SetupEnv` in the above is one example.
 For another, if you just need to set an environment variable, each task line would look something like:

     export PYTHONPATH=/d0/d1/d2:$PYTHONPATH ; rest ; of ; command ; sequence